Teachers

 The program is aimed at students in Years 10 -12.
 For Year 10 students it may influence their subject selections for senior studies whilst senior students will be better informed for post-school choices.

-Using the context of radio astronomy and specifically observations of extreme objects, pulsars, students experience observational astronomy using a world-class instrument, the Murriyang, the Parkes radio telescope.
+Using the context of radio astronomy and specifically observations of extreme objects, pulsars, students experience observational astronomy using a world-class instrument, Murriyang, the Parkes radio telescope.
 During a typical observing session they make choices about which objects to observe, then obtain and analyse their data online.

 An intrinsic part of the session is that they interact with professional astronomers and Post-graduate students.
 They have the opportunity to talk with them about science careers and study options, astronomy and science in general.
 Students experience science as a human endeavour using the latest technologies for radio astronomy.